 Hi!
 My name is Ryan.
 I grew up in Colorado in the United States.
 I found my love for interactive experiences when I started playing Super Mario 64 and The Legend of Zelda when I was about four years old.
 I've since developed a passion for making those experiences.

 I've been working with software and developing games since I was about six years old, when I was introduced to QBasic and RPG Maker by my older brother.
 Over time, I found myself fighting against pre-built engines and higher-level languages in order to get very specific results, so I became more interested in lower-level programming and custom game engine development over time.
 Nowadays, I spend most of my free time writing custom games, and game engines, with (almost) no dependencies in C. You can learn more about what I'm working on here.

-I'm currently a student at the University of Colorado Boulder studying computer science.
-My professional experience thus far includes game engine and game technology internsips at Google, where I did graphics programming work for Stadia, and Insomniac Games, where I did some runtime engine and tools work for Stormland and other projects.
+I'm currently a student at the University of Colorado Boulder, studying computer science.
+My professional experience includes game engine and game technology internsips at both Google and Insomniac Games.
+At Google, I did graphics programming for Stadia concerned with depth-based frame reprojection.
+At Insomniac Games, I did engine (both runtime and tools) work for Stormland and other projects.
 In mid-2018, I became the team lead at Handmade Network to help promote more mindful software engineering culture.

 This website is my a collection of information about my projects, and blog posts filled with software engineering and game development thoughts and experiences.
 I hope you enjoy!